Robert W. Forden: Ambassador to Cambodia

 On June 22, 2022, President Joe Biden nominated Forden to be the next ambassador to Cambodia.
 His nomination was returned to Biden on January 3, 2023, as no action was taken on it for the rest of the year.

 President Biden renominated Forden the same day.
-His nomination is pending before the Senate Foreign Relations Committee.
+Though nominated twice, Forden was never confirmed to be the US Ambassador to Cambodia and the second Trump administration on June 2, 2026 nominated Christopher Anderson to be the next Ambassador Extraordinary and Plenipotentiary of the United States of America to the Kingdom of Cambodia.

 Personal life

 Forden is married to Hui-chuan Chi (紀惠娟), a native of Kaohsiung, Taiwan.
 They have three children.
 He speaks Mandarin Chinese and Vietnamese.